 Ögonfägnaden produces about 310 GWh annually.
 This is equivalent to the electricity consumption of 16,000 houses with electric heating or electricity to 64,000 homes and 160,000 apartments.

 Statkraft is a leading company in hydropower internationally and Europe’s largest generator of renewable energy.
 The Group produces hydropower, wind power, solar power, gas-fired power and supplies district heating.
 Statkraft is a global company in energy market operations.
-Statkraft has 3800 employees in more than 20 countries.
+Statkraft has 3800 employees in 16 countries.